Young's Motorsports: Truck No. 02 history

 The team debuted in the 2012 NASCAR Camping World Truck Series season with Tyler Young in a part-time schedule.
 In 2013, Young returned for a part-time schedule.
 In 2014 the team ran its first full-time season, again with Young.
 In 2016, the team returned to a part-time schedule, sharing the No. 02 with Austin Hill Racing and Rette Jones Racing.
 Dylan Lupton, Austin Theriault, Derek Scott Jr. and Scott Lagasse Jr. also drove the 02 in 2016.

 In 2017, the team announced that the truck would be split by Austin Hill and Tyler Young.
 Australian sprint car racing driver Max Johnston drove the truck at Eldora Speedway.

 In 2018, Austin Hill drove the 02 full-time.
 Despite scoring a top-five at Texas, six top-tens and an eleventh-place finish in points, Hill said that rules changes and simple mistakes by the team held them back from greater success.

 In 2019, Tyler Dippel joined Young's Motorsports to drive the No. 02 full-time.
 On August 23, NASCAR announced that Dippel had been suspended indefinitely for violation of the sport's Code of Conduct.
-Young's Motorsports has not yet announced his substitute replacement for the race at Canada nor the following races until his suspension is lifted.
 D. J. Kennington served as his substitute replacement for the race at Canada.
 Dippel was reinstated the following week on August 28, 2019.

-In 2020, the team announced that Tate Fogleman will compete for Rookie of The Year honors driving the 02 truck.
-He ended the season with a 17th-place points finish with a best finish of 13th at Michigan.
+In 2020, the team announced that Tate Fogleman would compete for Rookie of The Year honors driving the 02 truck.
+He ended the season with a seventeenth-place points finish with a best finish of thirteenth at Michigan.